knochenhans/modarchive-random-player/Readme.md

 ## How to use

-- Enter Member ID if you want to load random files from a member's favourites.
+- Enter Member ID in the settings if you want to load random files from a member's favourites.
 - Enter artist name if you want to load random files from a specific artist.
+- Choose the desired playing mode (random, member favourites, or artist).
 - Hit Play to load and play a random file from *The Mod Archive* or member favourites.
 - After finishing, the next random file will be loaded and played.
 - Click on the tray icon to show/hide the main window, or press Escape to hide it.
+- The star icon will show if the current module is in your favourites on *The Mod Archive*.
+- To add the current module to your favourites or remove it, click the star icon.
+This simply calls the respective request page on *The Mod Archive*, so you need to be logged in there.

 ## Requirements